 5 Tips for a Fabulous Friendsgiving

 Hosting Friendsgiving should be fun.
 Keep it light and creative, and enlist your friends to help, too.
 We do recommend making a game plan, so the whole affair can be smooth sailing.
 With a little planning ahead, you’ll have a memorable, stress-free gathering destined to become a new tradition.
 Here are some of our go-to tips.

 1. Keep it simple.
 Avoid laborious, time-intensive recipes.
 The easiest option is to host a potluck-style gathering.
 Prepare a main course and maybe a starter and let your friends handle the rest.
 For the table setting, keep decorations minimal and inexpensive.
 We like to tuck fresh sprigs of thyme or rosemary in guests’ napkins, add a few unscented votives and decorate with available greenery and berries.
+Instead of regular butter, opt for Keller Turkey Butter Sculpture from our Dairy Department.
+Continue the turkey theme with our delicious Chocolate Turkeys crafted from fair-trade milk or dark chocolate.
 For more ideas, check out our decorating tips.

 2. Start early.
 Whether it’s setting the table or assembling a casserole, anything you can do ahead of time will help you check one more thing off your to-do list.
 That means more time with your friends on the day-of, and isn’t that what this is all about?

 3. Take shortcuts.
 We offer a variety of pre-washed, cut-in-store vegetables, so you don’t have to chop, slice, dice and clean up the leftovers.
 Remember, not everything has to be made entirely from scratch in order to be delicious.
 Discover ways you can save time without sacrificing quality or flavor.